Bishop Aldhelm's CE

 Primary School Age places – Year R, Year 3 and Middle school – September 2023

 National Offer Day by Local Authority 17 April 2023

 Deadline for acceptance of offer

 As a general rule the school considers that children attending the school should normally be placed with their own age group, and be educated for the majority of the time with their age peer group.
-The school believes that this is in the best interests of the child and it is also the Borough of Poole’s policy.
+The school believes that this is in the best interests of the child.
 Parents do however from time to time seek places for children in a lower or higher age group.
 Such requests may be made for a variety of reasons, for example where a child has moved to the area from abroad, or has missed schooling due to illness, or has a marked talent or ability.
 In these cases differentiation of the curriculum and/or additional support within their age group should usually address the particular circumstances.

 The School Admissions Code requires school admission authorities to provide for the admission of all children in the September following their fourth birthday.
 Parents can request that their child attends part-time until they reach compulsory school age, or that the date their child is admitted to school is deferred until later in the same academic year or, in the case of summer born children (ie those born between 1 April and 31 August), that their child is admitted to Year Foundation one year later than their chronological age would normally determine.
 However again, as a general rule, the school does not encourage delayed admission as it does not believe that this is in the best interests of the child unless there are exceptional circumstances.

 The School Admissions Code requires admission authorities to consider such requests and to take account of the circumstances of each case.
 The approach that we take is set out in our ‘Policy For Responding To Parental Requests For Admission To A Year Group Different To That Determined By Their Date Of Birth, Including Delayed Admission To Reception For Summer Born Children’.